wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 This output confirms that the database tables have been created in your database, and you are good to go.

-However, you may have noticed that our `Category` model is currently lacking some fields that [were specified in Rango's requirements](#section-models-databases-requirements). **Don't worry we'll be adding these in later to go through the migration process again.**
+However, you may have noticed that our `Category` model is currently lacking some fields that [were specified in Rango's requirements](#section-models-databases-requirements). **Don't worry about this, as these will be added in later, allowing you to go through the migration process again.**

 ## Django Models and the Shell
 Before we turn our attention to demonstrating the Django admin interface, it's worth noting that you can interact with Django models directly from the Django shell - a very useful tool for debugging purposes.
 We'll demonstrate how to create a ``Category`` instance using this method.